 - Fondation de soutien aux arts de Laval

 Gabriel QB is also a dedicated pedagogue, with over ten years of teaching experience.
 He worked in various academic settings, including three years as a Piano Teaching Assistant for the University of Minnesota.
+He is currently Adjunct Professor of Piano Literature at the Wilfrid Laurier University.

 Gabriel Quenneville-Bélair gathered prestigious prizes in over twenty competitions.
 Most recently in 2018, he won First Prize at the Hart House Orchestra Concerto Competition, Second Prize at the American Prize in Piano Performance, and First Prize at The American Protégé International Competition.
 He is the 2016 Winner of the Claude F. Lefebvre Scholarship of the Fondation de soutien aux arts de Laval, which supported the production of his solo album, a compilation of Russian, Norwegian, Canadian and French music, available on Amazon and iTunes since 2018.